Thomas-lj/DisasterResponse/README.md

 # DisasterResponse

 ## Objective
-This project seeks to analyze disaster response social media posts and predict them appropriately.
+This project analyzes disaster response social media posts and builds an

 ## Project files
-- app
-| - template
-| |- master.html  # main page of web app
-| |- go.html  # classification result page of web app
-|- run.py  # Flask file that runs app

-- data
-|-
-|- disaster_messages.csv  # data to process
-|- process_data.py
-|- InsertDatabaseName.db   # database to save clean data to

-- models
-|- train_classifier.py
-|- classifier.pkl  # saved model

-- README.md

-.
+This is the folder setup for the project
 ├── ...
 ├── app                    # Test files (alternatively `spec` or `tests`) │   ├── template